nlpub/hyperstar/README.md

 ## Training

-Before any processing, certain things need to be precomputed, such as training and test sets, etc. For that, the `./prepare.py` script should be executed.
+Before any processing, certain things need to be precomputed, such as training and test sets, etc. For that, the `./dictionary.ru.py` and `./prepare.py` scripts should be executed.
 On large embeddings, it might take a long time, but it is run only once.

 Having the preparation script finished, the vector space should be separated into a number of clusters using the `./cluster.py` script.
 This is found to be very useful to improving the results, so it is not possible to continue without clustering.
-Usually, the clustering program automatically estimates the number of clusters using the [silhouette method](https://en.wikipedia.org/wiki/Silhouette_(clustering)), but it is possible to explicitly specify the desired number of clusters, e.g., `./cluster.py 1`.
+Usually, the clustering program automatically estimates the number of clusters using the [silhouette method](https://en.wikipedia.org/wiki/Silhouette_(clustering)), but it is possible to explicitly specify the desired number of clusters, e.g., `./cluster.py -k 1`.

 The training procedure is implemented in the `./train.py` script.
 It accepts different parameters:

 * `--model=MODEL`, where `MODEL` is the desired model,
 * `--gpu=1` that suggests the program to use a GPU, when possible,
-* `--num_epochs=8000` that specifies the number of training epochs,
+* `--num_epochs=300` that specifies the number of training epochs,
-* `--batch_size=512` that specifies the batch size.
+* `--batch_size=2048` that specifies the batch size.

-After the training, the number of `MODEL.W-k.txt` files being generated representing the projection matrix for each `k` cluster.
+After the training, the number of `MODEL.k%d.trained` files being generated representing the trained model for each cluster.
+Also, the data for evaluation are written into the `MODEL.test.npz` file.

 ## Evaluating